arh23/dummy-data-generator/README.md

 The columns can be modified through the script or via a text editor.

+##### Column names

+Column names can either be a fixed string, or a generated number of day/dates.
+These date columns can be generated for any day, for any number of dates, and in any format.

+For example, *{monday!%d-%b-%Y#10}* will generate 10 columns, starting on the next Monday in the calendar for the specified format:

+- *{monday* - the date column name must *start and end* with a brace, alongside the specified day.
+This value can be any weekday (which will start at the *next* occurence of this day in the calendar), or set to *day* for every day, starting the next day in the calendar.
+This value is case insensitive.
+- *!%d-%b-%Y* - the format specification must start with an exclamation mark.
+The format can be any datetime standard format string.
+If the format is not specified, the dates will be generated using the format *dd/mm/yy*.
+- *#10}* - the number of columns to be generated is specified by the hash.
+Specifying the number of columns is optional, by default, only 1 column is created if the number of columns isn't specified.

 ##### Column values

 You can use various placeholders to generate random or incremental data, for example, see the following column values: